 Young infants do not typically need supplemental liquids as they get their hydration from breast milk or formula.

-- Using the fingertip to make circular motions on the stomach in a clockwise pattern.
+- Use the fingertip to make circular motions on the stomach in a clockwise pattern.

-- Walking the fingers around the naval in a clockwise pattern.
+- Walk the fingers around the naval in a clockwise pattern.

-- Holding the baby’s knees and feet together and gently pushing the feet toward the belly.
+- Hold the baby’s knees and feet together and gently pushing the feet toward the belly.

-- Stroking from the rib cage down past the belly button with the edge of a finger.
+- Stroke from the rib cage down past the belly button with the edge of a finger.

 7. Taking a rectal temperature

-When a baby is constipated, taking the baby’s rectal temperature with a clean, lubricated thermometer may help them pass stool.
+When a baby is constipated, a doctor may recommend taking their rectal temperature with a clean, lubricated thermometer to help them pass stool.

 As infants may go for extended periods without a bowel movement, it can be hard to tell if they are constipated.
 Signs that indicate constipation in a baby include:

-- long periods of straining or crying while trying to have a bowel movement
+- straining while trying to have a bowel movement

 - lack of appetite

 Signs of constipation in babies vary depending on their age and diet.
-A normal bowel movement before a baby begins eating solid food should be very soft, almost like the consistency of peanut butter or even looser.
+A bowel movement before a baby begins eating solid food should be very soft, like the consistency of peanut butter, or possibly looser.

-It is advisable to call a pediatrician if a baby has not passed a stool after a day or two and there are other signs present, such as:
+It is best to call a pediatrician if a baby continues not to pass stool or if other signs are present, such as: